Map-A-Droid/MAD-docs/common-issues/faq.md

 - Check if you are using a correct Magisk version.
 19.1, 19.2 and sometimes 19.3 blocking RGC to click on the screen.
 19.0 will work just fine.
 - Check if you have a [navigation bar](https://material.io/design/platform-guidance/android-bars.html#android-navigation-bar) on your screen.
 If yes: disable it with this adb command: `adb shell settings put global policy_control immersive.full=com.nianticlabs.pokemongo`.
 It will then be hidden in the game.

+### Should i be worried about the popups on the phone?

+Popups from PoGo like "You are moving too fast" and "Dont drink and drive" doesn't matter except for quest scanning.
+But MAD will handle them.

 ### RGC or Pogodroid are crashing randomly

 Disable battery optimisations in Android and enable the OOM override option in Pogodroid/RGC